 5. Japanese Yuzu

 Japanese Yuzu is also said to be citrus junus, Japanese yuzu is an orange the size of a grapefruit, and the skin is slightly mandarin orange.
-It has a floral aroma and is similar to the bergamot found in Earl Gray tea.
+It has a floral aroma and is similar to the bergamot essential oil that found in Earl Gray tea.

 Japanese Yuzu is a fruit that is often a flavoring addition in East Asian foods, such as in curry and fish dishes.
 Yuzu fruit is different from lemon or lime, the fruit is large but has little water content, making it difficult to extract it to get the same results as lime or lemon.
 So, to get the same Yuzu juice as one lemon, sometimes you have to extract two yuzu or even three.
 So, be careful adding yuzu juice lest the food taste too strong as the flavor is very strong.